 Caitlin: I couldn’t sit.

 Caitlin: So I went back to the old family doctor.
 We started pain management.
 I did back injections.
-We did a really intense physical therapy for a few months, and then I had to move.
-So I broke my current, um, care providers.
+We did a really intense physical therapy for a few months.
+And then I had to move, so I broke my current care providers.

-Brianne: and were you experiencing any relief from that calm, that treatment combination?
+Brianne: And were you experiencing any relief from that treatment combination?

 Caitlin: Yes.
-So I did his experience somewhere with leaf, with the injections.
+So I did experience some relief with the injections.
 I was actually able to walk again at least.
 And then they also did a pretty aggressive narcotic therapy that I wasn’t a huge fan of.
-And I have heard from other, because I actually have two friends with EDS.
+And I have heard from other… because I actually have two friends with EDS.
 I don’t know how we found each other, but we did.
 And they also have noticed that narcotics, they don’t get a lot of relief from.

 Brianne: Yeah.
 It just doesn’t have the desired effect of pain management.
-Yeah.
 Okay.
-But the injections were helping, so you move and you need to find new care providers and like a team basically at this point, cause you’re managing a lot of conditions kind of, or a lot of symptoms, right?
+But the injections were helping.
+So you move and you need to find new care providers and a team basically at this point, because you’re managing a lot of conditions, or a lot of symptoms, right?
 Yeah.

 Brianne: Cool.
 Thanks.
 That’s helpful.
 Wow.

 Caitlin: I now have a horrifying fear of the dentist.
 Because for about two years, I couldn’t get a DEXA bone scan, so I was severely terrified of going.
 And I’m still trying to go to therapy to work through that one.